-a.
+- a.
 The student shall be informed in writing of the charges against them in sufficient time to afford preparation of a response.
-Usually, the student is given two University business days to prepare.
+Usually, the student is given two University business days to prepare. - b.

-b.
 The student has a right to bring an advisor of their choice to the hearing.
 Except for cases of sexual misconduct, the advisor must be a full-time member of the University community (faculty, administrator, staff, or student) and may not be an attorney or hold a law degree.
-For cases of sexual misconduct, both the complainant and the respondent may have advisors as defined in section 21.
+For cases of sexual and gender-based misconduct, both the complainant and the respondent may have advisors as defined in 6.
+Sexual and Gender-Based Misconduct Policy.
 Students are required to notify the Office of Student Conduct one University business day in advance of the hearing date if a student plans to bring an advisor.
 Advisors can request an outline of their role and expectations for their participation in the student conduct process.
 The advisor may meet with the student to discuss the student's case prior to the hearing.
 If the student or the advisor has any questions, they should contact the hearing officer.
 The advisor's role is to provide personal counsel and support to the accused, but not to present the case or address the panel, board, or hearing officer.
-The advisor may not serve as a witness in the conduct proceeding.
+The advisor may not serve as a witness in the conduct proceeding (except in cases involving the Sexual and Gender-Based Misconduct Policy).
 Disruptive advisors will be removed from the process and the process will continue.